GPU

 GPAW_USE_GPUS

 If this environment variable is set to 1 then the default value for gpu in the parallel dictionary will be set to True.
-Since it only is a default value, the effect of $GPAW_USE_GPUS may be overrided by specifying the gpu key to the parallel dictionary.
+Since it only is a default value, the effect of $GPAW_USE_GPUS may be overridden by specifying the gpu key to the parallel dictionary.

 GPAW_CPUPY

 If this environment variable is set to 1, then users without GPU’s can run the GPU code.
-CuPy will be emulated by fictious library cpupy.
+CuPy will be emulated by fictitious library cpupy.
 This option is useful to make sure that developers without GPU do not break the GPU code.

 Tip